davestaxcp/CounterpartyTimeline2023/README.md

 https://raredigitalartfestival.splashthat.com/
 https://youtu.be/vxEhzJAHvTY

 ---

 HOMERPEPE - $312,000 - Feb 28th, 2021 - sold for 205 ETH with emblem vault

-At the time, this sale was considered the highest USD sale of any cryptocurrency collectible (or NFT) ever to happen in history.
+At the time, this sale was considered the highest USD sale of any Counterparty cryptocurrency collectible (or NFT) ever to happen in history.
 This sale is not only connected to the HOMERPEPE sale at the RAREAF festival in January of 2018, but this sale used the new Emblem Vault platform to list Counterparty Rare Pepes on Ethereum marketplaces like OpenSea.
 Peter Kell, the owner of the HOMERPEPE before this sale, expressed how he felt about the decision in an Instagram post shortly after the 205 ETH sale (which was about $320,000 at the time of sale).
 He mentions on his Instagram post, 'They laughed when I bought HOMERPEPE for $39k... but when I sold it for 205 ETH....' and goes on to say 'this is an absolutely insane event in the NFT world....
 More proof that NFTs are the real deal and will be a big part of how art is sold in the future.'
 This sale is one of the most known RarePepe sales due to its coverage on Coin Telegraph, NewsBTC and many other cryptocurrency news organizations that dove into the story of this sale.
 Peter was also interviewed by a couple well known Youtuber accounts such as The Bitcoin Express and Know Your Meme to give viewers some backstory on this decision and how the sale happened.

 https://www.newsbtc.com/analysis/eth/rare-homer-simpson-pepe-nft-sells-for-312k/